rec0de/clonestore-server/docs/api.md

 ## Methods

-The API consists of two endpoints, `plasmid` and `print`, as well as the root endpoint.
+The API consists of three endpoints, `plasmid`, `storage` and `print`, as well as the root endpoint.

 ### Server info